Sunday July 13, 2014

 Dates for Frosh Trip 2013 for the Princeton Class of 2017

-Application materials will be available online to all incoming students in around May 22.
+Application materials are available online .
 Students will need their University NetID and Password to access the online application.

 - Late May 2013 - Information and application materials for the Frosh Trip will go live on the Matriculation Web Site.

 - Around May 22, 2013 - Applications available online through the Outdoor Action Web Site.
 The trip is filled on a first-come, first-served basis based on postmark or Web application date.

 - June 30, 2013 - Application Deadline.
 The trip is filled on a first-come, first-served basis based on postmark or Web application date and often fills before June 30.

 - Mid-July 2013 - Acceptance information and equipment list emailed to all accepted participants.